HestHub/nix-config/blog.md

 ## outro

-And with that the MVP config for my NixOS build is complete, and this is the configuration ive been using as a daily driver for about two-three weeks now.
+And with that, the MVP config for my NixOS build is complete, I've used this configuration as a daily driver for about two to three weeks.

-Almost all of the config work was done upfront, and during the last two weeks ive only added some minor tweaks: replacing a package here, adding some extra config there.
+Almost all of the config work was done upfront and during the last two weeks, I've only added some minor tweaks: replacing a package here and adding some extra configuration there.
-Overall the system has been rock solid, and so far im really happy with how it turned out.
+Overall, the system has been rock solid, and I'm pleased with the results.

 Now for the finishing touch, the pièce de résistance of this build:
-I will completly wipe my hard-drive, reinstall NixOS from strach using my config file and see if there is anything missing.
+I will completely wipe my hard drive, reinstall NixOS from scratch using my config file, and see if anything is missing.

-So lets save this config to github, wipe it all and see what happends.
+So, let's save this config to Git Hub, wipe it all, and see what happens.

-TODO add pictures of Installation
+TODO add pictures of the installation

-And were back!
+And we're back!

-the whole installation took about 30 min, from pressing reboot until i started writing here again, and that is after checking that everything is in place, logging into a couple of apps and settings up github access.
+The whole installation took about 30 minutes, from pressing reboot until I started writing here again.
+That is after checking that everything is in place, logging into a couple of apps, and setting up GitHub access.

-all in all, the manual step i still need to perform are:
+All in all, the manual steps I still need to perform are:
-- copy my configuration file from public GitHub repo
+- copy my configuration file from my public GitHub repo
 - nixos-rebuild switch
-- reboot to get the gnome extension pop-shell show up.
+- reboot to get the gnome extension pop-shell to show up.
 - enable pop shell and toggle tiling windows.
 - mount disks + run sudo nixos-generate-config
 - update nix-channel to handle "command not found"
-- login to bitwarden, firefox google account, slack, discord, spotube, supersonic
-- login to steam, enable compatability layer, add extra harddrives.
+- login to bitwarden, Firefox Google account, slack, discord, spotube, supersonic Log in to Steam, enable the compatibility layer, and add extra hard drives.
-- pair up PS5 controller over bluetooth.
+- pair up the PS5 controller over Bluetooth.

-So there are still some small "issues" that i would like to remedy, and with [Flakes](https://nix.dev/concepts/flakes) and [Home Manager](https://nix-community.github.io/home-manager/) i think most can be resolved.
+So, there are still some minor "issues" that I would like to remedy, and with [Flakes](https://nix.dev/concepts/flakes) and [Home Manager](https://nix-community.github.io/home-manager/), I think I will be able to resolve them.

-Im not sure if its possible, or even desirable to handle app logins through config, perhaps a private Github gist with secrets and access tokens could handle it? something i have to look into in the future.
+I'm unsure if handling app logins through config is possible or even desirable.
+Perhaps a private Github gist with secrets and access tokens could handle it.
+But I have to look into that kind of fine-tuning in the future.

-Adding to that, i might as well provide my current TODO list for NixOS while I'm at it, in no particular order:
+Speaking of the future, I might as well provide my current TODO list for NixOS while I'm at it, in no particular order:

 - handle config
   - [Flakes](https://nix.dev/concepts/flakes)